 Galbraith Hall, Room 180, Revelle College

 All courses, faculty listings, and curricular and degree requirements described herein are subject to change or deletion without notice.
-Updates to curricular sections may be found on the Academic Senate website: http://senate.ucsd.edu/Curriculum/Updates.htm.

-The Humanities Program offers interdisciplinary courses in history, philosophy, and literature, with a focus on major aspects of the Western humanistic tradition.
+The humanities program offers interdisciplinary courses in history, philosophy, and literature, with a focus on major aspects of the Western humanistic tradition.
 In these courses, students examine the development of a wide variety of ideas and forms of expression that exert a major influence on modern America.
 Through lectures and class discussions, and through the writing of essays, students learn to interpret literary, historical, and philosophical texts and to conduct independent critical assessments of documents and ideas.

 For detailed description of the Revelle College humanities requirement, see “Revelle College, General-Education Requirements, Humanities.”